 “Every forest has its own etiquette,” Gyrax says.
-“And if I remember correctly, the Sylvae around Jelia are not aggressive.
-Mind your business and they’ll leave you alone.”
+“If I remember correctly, the Sylvae around Elerica are not aggressive.
+Mind your business and they’ll leave us alone.”
 He looks at Nyanti, who’s at the front of our column.
-“Is that still the case?”
+“Is that still the case, or am I mistaken?”

-He’s sitting on the chest of a giant cat.
-As big as a lion, but way more muscular, coated in a lattice of black and white stripes.
-Its eyes are glowing lurid red, its fangs flashing with purple-black light.
+He’s sitting on top of a giant cat.
+As big as a lion, but a lot more muscular, coated in green whorls and velvet black skin.
+Its eyes are glowing lurid red, its fangs are flashing with dark purple light.
+I

-Nyanti passes her hand over the cat’s face.
-Its eyes go from blazing red to mellow orange, then its body goes limp.
+Nyanti passes her hand over my attacker’s face, causing its eyes to go from blazing red to mellow orange.
+A second later, it abruptly goes limp.

-“Fine,” he wheezes.
+“Fine,” Gyrax wheezes.
 “Just a little…” He stops talking and coughs violently.
-“Just a little winded…”
+“A little winded…”

-The others watch the cat with guarded caution, forming a loose ring around it as it gets to its feet.
-It hacks once, twice, then spits out a couple slime-coated furballs.
+The others form a loose ring around the cat, keeping their weapons in low-medium guard.
+It gets to its feet, hacks once, twice, then spits out a slime-coated furball.
 Much to my amazement, it starts to speak.

-“My name is Yire Anon, hunter-warrior of the Tyrax Pride.
-Thank you for your aid, Witchling.”
+“I am Yire Anon, Hunter Prince of the Tyrax Pride.
+Thank you for your aid, Witch.”

-Nyanti dips her head, touching her brow with the first two fingers of her right hand.
-She flicks them a few inches outward, palm facing in toward her face.
-It’s a formal salute, or something similar anyway. “ ’Tis an honor to meet you, Yire Anon.
+Nyanti dips her head, touching her brow with the first two fingers of her right hand and moving them outward, palm facing in toward her face. “ ’Tis an honor to meet you, Hunter Prince.
 We seek to defeat the Sytíshí Whisper Folk.”

 Yire shakes his colossal head.
-“Unless you are a member of Circle Sycajister, you don’t stand a chance.”
+“Unless you are a member of Circle SyCajister, you are sorely outmatched.”